 How to Obtain an Apostilled FBI Background Check?

 Planning to travel abroad?
 One crucial document you may need is an apostilled FBI background check, which verifies your criminal record.
+Applicants may need to set up an account with the FBI or an authorized service provider to request and pay for their background check online.
 In this section, we will guide you through the process of obtaining this document.
 First, we will discuss how to request an FBI background check, including the necessary forms and fees.
 Then, we will explain how to send the FBI background check for apostille, so it is recognized and valid in your destination country.
-With this information, you can ensure a smooth and hassle-free process for obtaining your apostilled FBI background check.
+With this information, you can ensure a smooth and hassle-free process for obtaining your apostilled FBI background check

 1. Request an FBI Background Check

-To request an FBI background check for international travel, follow these steps:
+Applicants should follow these steps to request an FBI background check for international travel:

 - Contact your local police department or authorized agency to initiate the request.